davidbasswwu/Auto-Image-Caption-for-Web-Using-Machine-Learning/README.md

-# Auto Image Caption for Web Using Machine Learning
+# AIC
-<h3> Chrome Extension That Uses Image Recognition to Fix Missing Alt Text</h3>
+<h3> Chrome Extension that uses machine learning to auto caption images and fix nissing Alt Texts</h3>

-by Hayk Mikayelyan, Abi Muñoz

 <h4>DESCRIPTION</h4>
 Digital accessibility ensures that websites, web apps, and digital content can be used by people with a diverse range of hearing, movement, sight or cognitive abilities.